ansible-collections/ansible-consul/README.md

 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/brianshumate/ansible-consul.svg)](http://isitmaintained.com/project/brianshumate/ansible-consul "Average time to resolve an issue")
 [![Percentage of issues still open](http://isitmaintained.com/badge/open/brianshumate/ansible-consul.svg)](http://isitmaintained.com/project/brianshumate/ansible-consul "Percentage of issues still open")

-This Ansible role performs basic [Consul](https://consul.io/) installation, including filesystem structure, and example configuration.
+This Ansible role installs [Consul](https://consul.io/), including filesystem structure and server or client configuration.

-It can also bootstrap a minimal development or evaluation cluster of 3 server agents running in a Vagrant and VirtualBox based environment.
+It can also bootstrap a development or evaluation cluster of 3 server agents running in a Vagrant and VirtualBox based environment.
 See [README_VAGRANT.md](https://github.com/brianshumate/ansible-consul/blob/master/examples/README_VAGRANT.md) and the associated [Vagrantfile](https://github.com/brianshumate/ansible-consul/blob/master/examples/Vagrantfile) for more details about the developer mode setup.